WalletScrutiny/WalletScrutinyCom/_android/com.investlite.md

 ## Verdict

-Due to the use of CFDs, it's **not possible to send or receive bitcoins** in this app.
+Cryptocurrency trading via CFDs usually does not entail the use of a wallet.
+Therefore, it is **not possible to send or receive bitcoins** in this app.